stavarengo/travel-sorter/README.md

       "transport": "Airport Bus",

       // The origin of the trip.
-      // For example: a name of city, airport, etc.
+      // For example: a name of a city, airport, etc.
       // It is required.
       "origin": "Barcelona",

       // The destiny of the trip.
-      // For example: a name of city, airport, etc.
+      // For example: a name of a city, airport, etc.
       // It is required.
       "destiny": "Gerona Airport",